 Mind-body techniques can be effective for treating chronic pain.
 Through these methods, your loved one may learn that some of their pain still exists, but they can cope – whether through meditation, deep breathing, or another practice – without taking pain medications.1

 Understandably, your loved one may want to reach for prescription pain medications to deal with physical pain, but we can’t reiterate enough: homeopathic treatments and natural pain relievers can be just as effective.

 Understanding the available options is essential to establishing a plan and providing your loved one with viable alternatives to prescription painkillers.
 Some of the more established natural pain relievers include:

-- Integrative Medicine Techniques – These techniques – which include yoga, tai chi and acupuncture – tap into the mind-body connection.
+- Integrative Medicine Techniques – These techniques – which include yoga, tai chi – tap into the mind-body connection.
 Integrative techniques combine the power of breath, movement and mindfulness to relieve pain by calming unhealthy activity in the mind.
 (2)